Growth is an exciting time for every company. As a founder or CEO, you’ve finally turned a corner,...

 So why are your Salespeople not better at value-based selling?

-So we’ve all seen it before a polished team of new ambitious salespeople, great haircuts, stylishly groomed beards, and the latest iPhone.
+Create a culture where “NO” is okayWe've all seen it before: a polished team of millennial salespeople with great haircuts, stylishly groomed beards, and the latest iPhones.
 They came to the sales kick-off with tons of enthusiasm and are ready to take over the world.

-You, as a leader, have done your job of evangelizing that, your company and product are different and disruptive.
+As a leader, you've done your job of evangelizing that your company and product are different and disruptive.
 Everyone should be excited that you have arrived in the market.

 - I’m waiting for an update.

 - They said they’d let us know.

 - They thought what we did was awesome so I don’t understand why he’s not getting back to me.